wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 ![API Leaks - Configuring scope](../images/about-wallarm-waf/api-leaks/api-leaks-configure-scope.png)

 ## Interactive visualization

-The **API Leaks** section provides rich visual representation for your current situation regarding found API leaks.
+The **API Leaks** section provides a rich visual representation of your current situation regarding found API leaks.
 Use the graphics and filters to quickly analyze current situation with found leaks, click diagram elements to filter leaks by targets or risk levels.

 ![API Leaks - Visualization](../images/about-wallarm-waf/api-leaks/api-leaks-visual.png)